Many American cities have their founders’ day parades. Read what to wear to don a stylish rain outfit for walking in a parade.

 - The Graphic Tee’s Meaning Refers to Cloud Formation

-If you are a regular reader or already follow my blog for a while, you know that I am not a big fan of college Ts or meant to be funny graphic Tees at all.
+If you are a regular reader or already follow my blog for a while, you know that I am not a big fan of college Tees or meant to be funny graphic Tees at all.
 If you are one of my new readers, you now know too ;).
 I will blog about the reason another time.
-As is obvious, in the above outfit I am wearing a college T, and if you look twice you even see it is an old college T. For my excuse it has a cool science print on the back about which I will talk after the next photos.
+As it is obvious, in the above outfit I am wearing a college T, and if you look twice you even see it is an old college T. For my excuse it has a cool science print on the back about which I will talk after the next photos.

 But first, why am I wearing it?
 We had an outreach thing going on, namely to walk in the Fairbanks Golden Days Parade that presented a rocket and college fashion.
 Everyone was supposed to wear the university’s T-shirts or sweaters and to dress in the corporate colors – gold and blue.
 This old T-shirt was the only one that met the dress code.